anelendata/tap-bigquery/README.md

   on the machine where `tap-bigquery` will be executed.
 - Set a `GOOGLE_APPLICATION_CREDENTIALS` environment variable on the machine, where the value is the fully qualified path to client_secrets.json

+In environments where it is preferable to supply secrets or other configuration via environment variables or where it is not feasible to make a `client_secrets.json` file available, you may instead provide credential as a JSON string in the `GOOGLE_APPLICATION_CREDENTIALS_STRING` environment variable.
+This JSON string should contain the same contents and be formatted the same way as the contents of a `client_secrets.json` file.

 In the testing environment, you can also manually authenticate before runnig the tap.
 In this case you do not need `GOOGLE_APPLICATION_CREDENTIALS` defined: